mjgs/mjgs.github.io/about.md

 Check the [pricing page]({{ site.baseurl }}/pricing) if you are interested in my small team and entrepreneur freelance rates.

-Feel free to get in touch with me via email markjgsmith @ gmail.com.
+Feel free to get in touch with me via email markjgsmith@gmail.com.